 Shelter my lemon grass

 Lemongrass is frosty !!
-Tuck it in before the gels, to be wintered in a veranda, under a cold greenhouse or other place frost free - 10 ° C minimum - and bright.
+Bring it in before the frosts, to be wintered in a veranda, under a cold greenhouse or some other cool place - 10 ° C minimum - and bright.